How to Educate Your Teen About "S e x"

 My bio:

-I'm the founder of Online Parent Support, LLC, a practicing counseling psychologist, and a parent coach with more than 25 years’ experience.
+I'm the founder of Online Parent Support, LLC.
+I'm a life coach, couples' coach, and a parent coach with more than 30 years’ experience.
 I've worked with hundreds of children and teens with behavioral problems over the years.
 I also present workshops and training courses for parents and professionals who deal with troubled children and teens.

 Follow me on: